 The day Falcone was murdered I remember feeling ill and shocked.
 They blew up a entire part of the highway in what came to be known as the “Strage di Capaci” or the rampage at Capaci.
 Paolo Borsellino was murdered in front of his mother’s home on July 19, 1992, just two months later.

 I can’t believe so much time has gone by.
 Those responsible for these murders have been arrested long ago but the work those judges began continues today.
 Falcone and Borsellino’s murders will forever remain ingrained in my mind.

-Sadly while things are better, the Mafia is still very entrenched in Italian society.
-This New York Times article published this week comments on this very topic.
-Read it here.
+Sadly while things are better, the Mafia is still very entrenched in parts of society.

 I had first noticed these products when shopping in a store in Milan that I love called “Altromercato.”
 They sell a host of things using rules of fair trade.

 It’s one of my favorite stores and an obligatory stop on all my Italian trips.
 A number of my friends have gotten wedding gifts there and the proceeds always go to things I believe in.
 I often buy products there too and found this wine called Centopassi.

 Centopassi was the name of a movie I saw many years ago about the life of a young political activist and radio host called Peppino Impastato.
 Peppino was murdered by a Mafia boss.

 Apparently, centopassi was the number of steps between Peppino’s home and that of the boss that killed him.
 It is a reference to how difficult it is to fight your neighbors and how entrenched the Mafia is in Italy.
 The wines made from lands confiscated from the Mafia are called the Centopassi line.
 They are dedicated to victims of the Mafia, among them Pio La Torre, Peppino Impastato, and Placido Rizzoto.